dimitrisdol/greedyScheduler/README.md

 # greedyschedulertest01

-This is a scheduler out-of-tree plugin in order to greedyli asssign different types of aplication to server sockets.
+This is a scheduler out-of-tree plugin in order to greedily asssign different types of aplication to server sockets.